cutekita/snippets/README.md

-# snippets
+# Discord Snippets

-dont repost my content, you dont have the right to and i will take action against it
+All variables have defaults set, you can search the code for all instances of `var(` to find them and change stuff

-css snippets i make for discord, supported for vesktop, may work on other clients
+might put documentation here at somepoint

-if you want to and have no life you can make an issue or pull request and write a proper, cool readme for this (i just dont feel like doing onekocord all over again [even though it is very cool!])
+if anything is broken make an issue and i'll update it, or if the hashes refreshed, you can also just do a pull request with the new ones!